Zack1017/Digital-Meter-Project/Part1-Voltmeter+Ammeter/README.md

 The simplest method for measuring the current is using Ohm’s law.
 This law states the electrical current in a path is directly proportional to the voltage divided by the resistance in that path.

 Another technique for measuring the current is using the hall-effect principle.
 The passing of the electrical current creates a magnetic field and consequently the hall voltage.
 By measuring the hall voltage, you can calculate the magnetic field intensity and therefore the passing electrical current.

+## Helper

+### Voltmeter Code

+Objective:
+This program reads an analog voltage through a voltage divider, calculates the actual voltage using known resistor values, and displays it on an LCD.
+It also prints raw analog readings to the serial monitor.

+Steps to Implement:
+Include Necessary Libraries:

+Use a library that allows communication with an I2C or standard LCD (16x2) like Adafruit's LiquidCrystal.

+Define Variables:

+Create a variable to store the calculated voltage.

+Declare the analog input pin connected to the voltage divider.

+Initialize the LCD object.

+Create a Voltage Calculation Function:

+Define the resistor values used in the voltage divider.

+Set the reference voltage for the ADC (typically 5.0V on many boards).

+Read the analog value multiple times (e.g., 20 samples) to average out noise.

+Convert the average analog reading into a voltage using the ADC resolution (typically 10-bit, 0–1023).

+Use the voltage divider formula to scale the voltage back up to the real input voltage.

+Set Up the System:

+Begin serial communication for debugging.

+Initialize the LCD display and turn on the backlight.

+Print a label (like "Voltage:") to the first row of the display.

+In the Loop Function:

+Call your voltage calculation function.

+Display the result with 1 decimal precision on the second row of the LCD.

+Optionally, continue printing raw ADC readings to the serial monitor for debugging.